jhnwnstd/suxotin/README.md

    python suxotin.py
    ```
    - Follow the on-screen prompts to choose between processing a local text file or using the NLTK Gutenberg corpus.
    - You will also be asked whether to preprocess the text.
 Respond with 'yes' or 'no' based on your preference.
+It is recommended 'yes' to preprocess the text to remove punctuation and convert all characters to lowercase.

 ## Contributing
-We welcome contributions to this project.
-To contribute, fork the repository, make your changes, and submit a pull request.
-Your contributions will help enhance the algorithm and extend its capabilities.
+I appreciate contributions to enhance this project and extend the capabilities of the algorothm.
+To contribute, please fork the repository, make changes, and submit a pull request.

-This version aims to provide clearer instructions and descriptions, making it easier for readers to understand the repository's purpose and how to engage with it effectively.